Cuttlefish: Fossil record

-Anatomy and physiology
+Description

+Cuttlebone

+Unlike other cephalopods, cuttlefish possess a unique internal structure called the cuttlebone, a highly modified internal shell, which is porous and is made of aragonite.
+Except for Spirula, they are the only coleoid cephalopods with a shell with a phragmocone divided into chambers separated by septa.
+The pores provide it with buoyancy, which the cuttlefish regulates by changing the gas-to-liquid ratio in the chambered cuttlebone via the ventral siphuncle.
+Each species' cuttlebone has a distinct shape, size, and pattern of ridges or texture.
+The cuttlebone is unique to cuttlefish, and is one of the features that distinguish them from their squid relatives.

 Visual system

 Cuttlefish, like other cephalopods, have sophisticated eyes.
-The organogenesis and the final structure of the cephalopod eye fundamentally differ from those of vertebrates such as humans.
+The organogenesis and the final structure of the cephalopod eye fundamentally differ from those of vertebrates, such as humans.

 Superficial similarities between cephalopod and vertebrate eyes are thought to be examples of convergent evolution.
 The cuttlefish pupil is a smoothly curving W-shape.
 Although cuttlefish cannot see color, they can perceive the polarization of light, which enhances their perception of contrast.
 They have two spots of concentrated sensor cells on their retinas (known as foveae), one to look more forward, and one to look more backward.
 The eye changes focus by shifting the position of the entire lens with respect to the retina, instead of reshaping the lens as in mammals.
 Unlike the vertebrate eye, no blind spot exists, because the optic nerve is positioned behind the retina.
 They are capable of using stereopsis, enabling them to discern depth/distance because their brain calculates the input from both eyes.

 The cuttlefish's eyes are thought to be fully developed before birth, and they start observing their surroundings while still in the egg.
 In consequence, they may prefer to hunt the prey they saw before hatching.

+Arms and mantle cavity

+Cuttlefish have eight arms and two additional elongated tentacles that are used to grasp prey.
+The elongated tentacles and mantle cavity serve as defense mechanisms; when approached by a predator, the cuttlefish can suck water into its mantle cavity and spread its arms in order to appear larger than normal.
+Though the mantle cavity is used for jet propulsion, the main parts of the body that are used for basic mobility are the fins, which can maneuver the cuttlefish in all directions.

+Suckers

+The suckers of cuttlefish extend most of the length of their arms and along the distal portion of their tentacles.
+Like other cephalopods, cuttlefish have "taste-by-touch" sensitivity in their suckers, allowing them to discriminate among objects and water currents that they contact.